Home / Blackboard Learn Ultra / Extra time accommodations

 Accommodations are set at course level for individual students and will automatically adjust the time a student has for every Blackboard assessment tool where a time limit can be added (Tests and Assignments).

-These instructions describe how to set time limit accomodations for summative assessments using a percentage (but the accomodation will apply to any timed assessment created in the course).
+These instructions describe how to set time limit accommodations for summative assessments using a percentage.
+The accommodation will apply to any timed assessments created on the course.

 Step 1: Open the accommodations panel for the specific student

-(a) Go to the Gradebook, open the Students tab and locate the student you wish to grant an accommodation for.
+(a) Navigate to the Gradebook, open the Students tab and locate the student you wish to grant an accommodation for.

 (b) You can use the search function on this tab to locate the student in a large cohort.